 - Learning how to regulate one’s emotions and manage symptoms that cause suffering or make one feel unsafe.

 - Developing and strengthening skills for managing painful and unwanted experiences, and minimizing unhelpful responses to them.

-Most important, the key to healing from traumatic experiences in childhood is achieving these ‘stage-one’ goals of personal safety, genuine self-care, and healthy emotion-regulation capacities.
+Most important, the key to healing from traumatic experiences is achieving these ‘stage-one’ goals of personal safety, genuine self-care, and healthy emotion-regulation capacities.
 Once these have become standard operating procedures, great progress and many new choices become possible.

 Importantly, the first stage of recovery and treatment is not about discussing or ‘processing’ memories of unwanted or abusive experiences, let alone ‘recovering’ them.
 (For more on how the stages of recovery are related to memories of abuse, particularly recovered memories, see Personal Concerns & Questions on Dr. Jim Hopper’s web page, Recovered Memories of Sexual Abuse.)